More from Success

 “If you’re planning to stay in your home, run the numbers to see if it makes sense to refi from a 30- to a 15-year mortgage as well,” she said.
 “You may be able to pay around the same amount every month and get your house paid off a lot sooner, with lower total interest costs.”

-Even before this week’s rate cut, lenders had been offering competitive rates and even including some closing costs, said Danielle Seurkamp, a certified financial planner with Well Spent Wealth Planning in Cincinnati, Ohio.
+Even before today’s rate cut, lenders had been offering competitive rates and even including some closing costs, said Danielle Seurkamp, a certified financial planner with Well Spent Wealth Planning in Cincinnati, Ohio.

 Still, it’s always a good idea to shop around, she said.
 “You shouldn’t assume you’re going to get a good deal from a big bank just because you have your checking and saving account with them,” she said.
 “Often the smaller, community banks offer the best deals.”